-Laugh.
-You never know how much that can help in raising your HGH level.
+Laugh!
+You probably didn’t know that simply laughing can help you raise your HGH level.
 But laughter has been shown to be useful for boosting the amount of growth hormone in the body.
-It was found in a 1989 study that men experienced a massive 87 percent surge in HGH levels after watching a comedy video for an hour!
-A 27 percent rise in the amount of endorphins was also observed in the Loma Linda University study.
+It was found in a 1989 study that men experienced a massive 87 percent surge in HGH levels after watching a comedy video for an hour.
+A 27 percent rise in the number of endorphins was also observed in the Loma Linda University study.

 Important information on HGH use

-The temptation may be there to try growth hormone of rDNA origin (somatropin).
+There may be some temptation to try growth hormone of rDNA origin (somatropin).
 This is identical to the substance naturally produced in the body, thus raising the likelihood of getting whatever benefits you desire faster.
 Many professional bodybuilders and celebrities are believed to be using somatropin injections for bodybuilding and fighting aging.
 In the United States, you stand at risk of fines and possible imprisonment if caught with synthetic growth hormone, unless you have a reliable prescription from a doctor.
 You must have been medically diagnosed to have low levels to be considered a candidate for these injections.
-We are not even talking of how exorbitant the costs of these injections are.
+We are not even talking about how exorbitant the costs of these injections are.

-The strict regulation of the distribution of synthetic growth hormone means you may have to get your supply from the black market, unless you are diagnosed with serious deficiency that could adversely impact on your health.
-There is no guarantee on the quality of any product you will be getting in such a situation.
+The strict regulation of the distribution of synthetic growth hormone means you may have to get your supply from the black market unless you have been diagnosed with a serious deficiency that could adversely impact your health.
+There is no guarantee of the quality of the product you will be getting from such a purchase.
 The product you buy may have little or no growth hormone.
 Worse still, it might contain substances that can be harmful to your health.

-In addition to the above, somatropin injections can give rise to some unpleasant side effects in some situations, such as when used in excessive amounts.
-The possible ones include:
+In addition to the above, somatropin injections can give rise to some unpleasant side effects in some situations, especially when used in excessive amounts.
+Some of the possible side effects include: